Bira/octopus-carnival/_drafts/wir-mm3-4e-dread-warrior.md

 ### Dread Guardian

-This is a more powerful version of the dread protector, a Level 7 Soldier with 79 HP..
+This is a more powerful version of the dread protector, a Level 7 Soldier with 79 HP.
 It's equipped with heavy armor, a shield, a sword, and a bow.

 Both the **bow** and **sword** attacks mark on a hit, and this time the protector _can_ make a sword attack as an opportunity action when a marked enemy